erikalvner/analogueblog/content/posts/suzukipressvan.md

 +++

 ## Introduction
 To introduce myself quickly, the name's Erik and I'm into analogue photography.
 This will be the first post on this blog, hopefully of many.
+You can find my portfolio [here](https://kallmoraberget.com/).

 I bought the camera in question on eBay for about 260 euros.
 Finding one within Europe is very hard and I threw myself over the purchase button as quickly as I could.
 If you want to know more about the camera's history and background, I strongly advise you to read Mike Eckman's blog post about it, which you can find [here](https://mikeeckman.com/2021/08/suzuki-press-van-1953/).